 - Use Hashtags to reach big audience base

-- Tag friends and mention in a while
+- Tag friends often

 - Add visuals and stats to your Tweets